-In 2018, building your own custom gaming computer is still the smartest, most cost-effective way to get into the action-packed exciting modern world of PC gaming, eSports, streaming, virtual reality, and/or for other demanding non-gaming tasks like video editing and other workstation applications.
+Building your own gaming computer is the smarter, cheaper, and most fun way to get into the exciting world of PC gaming, eSports, streaming, virtual reality, and/or for other demanding non-gaming tasks like video editing and other workstation applications.

 When you build gaming computers there's no hardware component more crucial than your graphics card and this guide covers what you need to know including the best value GPUs for 1080p, 1440p and 4K.

 The latest information on buying a processor including Intel vs AMD, which CPU features matter most, and the top bang for your buck gaming CPUs right now.

 Your motherboard is a vital piece of the PC puzzle and in this buying guide you'll learn about the most important features as well as handy tips on selecting the best Intel or AMD motherboard for your needs.

 The RAM in your custom computer plays a role in gaming and general performance and we cover RAM types, speeds, and how much you really need for gaming or other demanding applications.

 Traditional storage hard drives are still the go-to when building a gaming computer to stretch your dollar as far as possible (SSDs are faster but more expensive).
 Learn what you need to look for in a HDD for your desktop PC.

 Whilst totally optional, Solid State Drives are all the rage these days and for good reason as they provide super fast loading of your games and other programs should you have the budget to afford them.